EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-request-button.md

 The attribute turns the user clicks on the [`routes.cart_add_url`](https://shopify.dev/api/liquid/objects/routes#routes-cart_add_url), [`routes.cart_change_url`](https://shopify.dev/api/liquid/objects/routes#routes-cart_change_url), [`routes.cart_clear_url`](https://shopify.dev/api/liquid/objects/routes#routes-cart_clear_url), [`routes.cart_update_url`](https://shopify.dev/api/liquid/objects/routes#routes-cart_update_url) and [`line_item.url_to_remove`](https://shopify.dev/api/liquid/objects/line_item#line_item-url_to_remove) links into Shopify Cart API Ajax requests.
 </p>

+## How it works

 Liquid Ajax Cart listens to the `click` event at the `data-ajax-cart-request-button` elements.
 When the event is fired, Liquid Ajax Cart checks if the element's `href` attribute value is a valid `routes.cart_add_url`, `routes.cart_change_url`, `routes.cart_clear_url`, `routes.cart_update_url` or `line_item.url_to_remove` URL.
 If the URL is valid, Liquid Ajax Cart turns the URL into a `FormData` object and sends it as a Shopify Cart API Ajax request.

 ## Use cases

-The most popular use cases are "Remove cart item" button and "Clear cart" button.
+The most popular use cases are "Remove cart item" and "Clear cart" buttons.

-It might be used for "Plus" and "Minus" cart item quantity buttons and "Add to cart" button, but it is recommended to use other approaches for these cases.
+It might be used for an "Add to cart" button, "Plus" and "Minus" cart item quantity buttons, but it is recommended to use other approaches for these cases.

 ### "Remove cart item" button